cjns/Kartilo/journal.md

   - Added basic css and the colour palette.
   - Added query selectors for the main buttons and windows/boxes that will be interactive.
   - Outlined the readme.md and testing.md.
-  - Added the variable roboto font locally.
+  - Added the variable Roboto font locally.
 - 14/08/16 - 16/08/23
   - These three days were spent building out the JavaScript code:
     - Making the 'next' button work on the quiz window.